eclipse-glsp/glsp/README.md

 ### Linking and watching

 When you are planning to change more than one client package at a time, or you want to test your changes with the workflow example, we recommend to `yarn link` your local sources.
+Therefore, we provide the [yarn-link script](https://github.com/eclipse-glsp/glsp/blob/master/development/yarn-link.sh) that automatically links all the relevant packages.
+Currently, this script is only available for Linux and Mac (shell script).
+The [GLSP VSCode workspace](glsp.code-workspace) also includes a dedicated VSCode task called `Yarn link all packages` and `Yarn unlink all packages`.